Social Determinants of Indigenous Health Essay

 Closing the gap by addressing social determinants of health

-Government of Australia after addressing the social determinants influencing health of ATSI people has implemented the closing the gap strategy.
-They have implemented the strategy for allowing Aboriginal Torres and Islander people to have access to education, employment and health care facilities.
+They have implemented the strategy for allowing Aboriginal Torres and Islander people to have access to education, employment, and health care facilities.

-From the above essay on social determinants of indigenous health, it has been concluded that improper behavior aspects has negative effect on ATSI people health.
-Other factor which has been found is that the main cause of poor health of indigenous people is failure of government to address the social determinants which has caused the inequalities in access to health services.
+From the above essay on social determinants of indigenous health, it has been concluded that improper behavior aspects have a negative effect on ATSI people’s health.
+Another factor that has been found is that the main cause of poor health of indigenous people is the failure of government to address the social determinants which has caused the inequalities in access to health services.

 Order online social determinants of indigenous health essay